Jump to:

 Are there open-world games for kids on Switch?

 Handheld mode is better for portability and convenience, and most games are optimized for this mode.
-But if you notice blur, slowdowns, or low resolutions, docked mode provides better performance with improved resolutions and smoother frame rates since it pulls power from the external outlet connection.
+But if you notice blur, slowdowns, or low resolutions, docked mode provides better performance with improved resolutions and smoother frame rates since it pulls power externally.

-The best looking open world game with graphics optimized for the Switch is The Legend of Zelda: Breath of the Wild, Tears of the Kingdom, and The Witcher 3.
+The best-looking open-world game with graphics optimized for the Switch is The Legend of Zelda: Breath of the Wild, Tears of the Kingdom, and The Witcher 3.
 These three have phenomenal graphics considering the Switch’s limitations.
-Their worlds look crisp and clear, highly detailed, with vibrant colors that pop.